 Unless you're a certain cast member of "The Real Housewives of New York City," you understand that to "make lemonade out of lemons" means to create something positive out of something negative.
 This past week brought the United States some challenging lemons: earthquakes, storms, hurricanes, and roller coaster financial markets, just to name a few.
 Although most of us try our best to avoid problems, some things - such as the acts of nature we have experienced this week - are beyond our control.
 In all tough situations, most of us do what we can to survive with as little damage to ourselves, our family and friends, and our property as possible.
 However, as much as I hate to admit it, challenging situations usually also present positive opportunities.

+In last week's blog post, I ranted that President Obama's jobs plan needs to include a jobs-creating role for the federal government, and ranted about the conservatives who call such federal jobs creation programs "socialism."
+As a result of the hurricane, earthquake, and storms this week, there are now more opportunities for making lemonade by rebuilding and refurbishing our infrastructure.
+These opportunities could be filled by a federal jobs-creating engine that puts Americans back to work.
 In last week's post, I also compared the concept of a "socialistic" federal jobs program with the more widely accepted practice, albeit greater evil, of flooding U.S. markets with products made in the People's Republic of China.
 The United States has lost hundreds of thousands of jobs to China, aka the People's Republic, and we are losing more each day.
 On top of this, the companies who are outsourcing jobs to China advertise and promote themselves as "American companies," make billions off of U.S. consumers, and pay little back to the United States in taxes.

 As a case in point, let's take a look at GE.
 General Electric used to be an American company.
 It was founded by the esteemed American inventor and businessman, Thomas Alva Edison, inventor of the incandescent light bulb.
 In 1876, Edison began exploring electrical devices in a small laboratory in Menlo Park, New Jersey.
 By 1890, Edison established the Edison General Electric Company, and in 1892, when Edison merged his company with a competitor, the new business became the General Electric Company.
 Electric fans, the first GE appliances, were produced in Ft.
 Wayne, Indiana, in 1907.
 Aircraft engines were added to the company in 1917, when the U.S. government was searching for a company to develop an airplane engine booster.
 Plastics were added in 1930.